momentum-xyz/posbus-client/README.md

 Git tags following [semver](https://semver.org/) are used and handled on CI/CD.

-Example: publish a prerelase version on Github packages:
+Example: publish a prerelease version on Github packages:

 ```
 npm version prerelease